-“Lani”.
-This is a big theme in my works, a motto in my life as an Hawaiian islander, and also my Hawaiian nickname.
-My works are the past, reality, and hopes for the future.
-The more I explored potential subjects to paint, the more I became interested in environmental issues and those of ecosystem of the earth.
-I learned about many foreign plants and animals brought in and ended up living here in various reasons like people would.
-We are the creature of circumstances but often become oblivious of those once we took for granted.
-Once being oblivious, we become blind to irreversible damages we are inflicting to the environment.
-We must stop facing away from cruel truths.
-I dreamed to paint heavenly things in heavenly islands.
-But heaven never comes free.
-The more beautiful, the more prone to damage.
-We must keep awaken toward our environment.
+This is a big theme in my works, a motto in my life as an Hawaiian islander, and also Hawaiian nickname of mine.
+My works are pieces of the past, reality of present, and hopes for the future.
+The more I explored subjects of my paintings, the more I became interested in environmental issues around the ecosystem of the Earth.
+I learned that many foreign plants and animals have brought in to Hawai’i and ended up living here in various reasons just like people have.
+We are the creature of circumstances but often become oblivious of that once we took for granted.
+Once being oblivious, we become easily blind to irreversible damages we have inflicted to the environment.
+I have a dream to paint heavenly things in the heavenly place.
+But no dreams come true for free.
+The more beautiful, the more prone to get damaged.
+And I have to keep awaken toward our environmental issues.

 1998 Bachelor of Fine Arts in Dankook University, South Korea